Trustees and support

 - Professor John Rouse, a representative of Moseley and Kings Heath Labour Party, who acts as Treasurer.
 John, now retired, was Dean of a large Faculty at Birmingham City University.

 The Fund is assisted by Sarah Barker from Birmingham City Council’s 18+ Care Leavers Service and benefits from a close working relationship with the City’s Corporate Parenting team.
+Phil Smith, a social worker, and Deborah Shaw, a children’s lawyer assist the Trustees.

 The Fund’s patrons are Professor Ann Davis of the University of Birmingham, actor, director and writer Simon Callow, Baroness Helena Kennedy QC and Judge Donald Hamilton.